HCL-TECH-SOFTWARE/volt-mx-docs/docs/documentation/Iris/iris_widget_prog_guide/Content/Label_Properties.md

 Remarks

-*   The cornerRadius property is only applicable when the borderStyle is hcl.skin.BORDER\_STYLE\_CUSTOM.
+*   The cornerRadius property is only applicable when the borderStyle is voltmx.skin.BORDER\_STYLE\_CUSTOM.
 *   For a Responsive Web app, a corner radius of value zero applies a plain border, and a corner radius value greater than zero applies a rounded border.
 *   The Android and Desktop Web platforms support both Number and JSON Object (with the top, bottom, right, and left keys) values for the cornerRadius parameter.
 The iOS platform supports only Number values for the cornerRadius parameter.
 *   The default unit for the value of this property is pixels.